 Vitallia Trojan Returns to the Castle

-TRIOX’s security researchers have detected an anomalous torrent which is uploaded by malware distributors to the torrent site of The Pirate Bay.
+TRIOX’s security researchers, led by Uriel Kosayev, have detected an anomalous torrent that is uploaded by malware distributors to the torrent site of The Pirate Bay.

 Uploading the extracted file of Setup.exe to VirusTotal shows the following detection rates: